 Hiring the perfect candidate is no easy feat, but getting them to work with your company for a prolonged period of time is even more difficult.
 If you only measure one recruitment metric, make it your retention rate.
 It’s one of the most accurate ways to identify a disconnect between employees and employer; a high retention rate is appealing to prospective candidates too.
 Besides, recruiting a new member of staff requires a considerable investment of time and money which could be easily bypassed by upskilling in-house talent instead.

 To work out your retention rate, you can use a simple formula.
 Calculate the number of workers employed over a set period of time, divided by the number of workers employed at the beginning of that time period.
 Then, multiply that number by 100 to turn it into a percentage.

-Retention rate formula: Number of individual employees who remained employed for entire measurement period / Number of employees at start of measurement period) x 100
+Retention rate formula: Number of individual employees who remained employed for the entire measurement period / Number of employees at the start of measurement period) x 100

 Unfortunately, your preferred candidate won’t always be the one to accept your job offer.
 On one hand, you should keep track of how many candidates turn down an offer you’ve made them – but it shouldn’t be your sole focus when measuring your offer acceptance rate.
 Perhaps what’s more important is why you’re being turned down.